Santiago (1956 film)

 Santiago,is a 1956 American Warnercolor adventure film directed by Gordon Douglas and starring Alan Ladd, Rossana Podestà and Lloyd Nolan.
 It is set in 1898 Cuba against the background of the Cuban War of Independence.
 Martin Rackin wrote the screenplay, based on his unpublished novel, as well as producing the film.
-Ladd also co-produced the film that was made and distributed by Warner Brothers.
+Ladd also co-produced the film that was made and distributed by Warner Bros.
+Pictures.

 Plot

 A hardened gun runner attempts to take a shipment to Cuba to assist with the rebellion against Spain.